-I’m a bit of a part time runner.
-What I mean by that is used to run and I run every now and then, sure I run 10k everytime I go to the gym, but there is only so far I can run, only so long I can push myself before I start to fail.
+I’m a bit of a part-time runner.
+What I mean by that is used to running, and I run every now and then.
+Sure, I run 10k every time I go to the gym, but there is only so far I can run, only so long I can push myself before I start to fail.

 Is failure the problem?

-I’ve been failing at one thing or another for years, if we were honest we all have.
-Like most other people I’ve been over analyzing the details of my failure and it’s taken me years to understand that it’s not really failure that’s the ultimate problem.
+I’ve been failing at one thing or another for years; if we were honest, we all have.
+But, like most other people, I’ve been overanalysing the details of my failure, and it’s taken me years to understand that it’s not really failure that’s the ultimate problem.

-With running it’s doesn’t matter how good or fit you are, failure is going to happen at some point or another.
-It doesn’t matter how optimistic I am, no matter how much I stock up on energy drinks, I can’t run a 10K in 15 minutes tomorrow.
+With running, it doesn’t matter how good or fit you are; failure will happen at some point or another.
+Likewise, it doesn’t matter how optimistic I am; no matter how much I stock up on energy drinks, I can’t run a 10K in 15 minutes tomorrow.

 All you can do is give yourself the preparation required to get you to the end and then stop worrying (remember the 6 Ps whilst training, forget them whilst running).

-I realise that the most important thing is to allow yourself to fail, rather than plan the road to your failures.
-From now I am only going to plan to fail when I fail, learn from it and move on.
+I realise that the most important thing is to allow yourself to fail rather than plan the road to your failures.
+So I will only prepare to die when I fail, learn from it and move on.

 If you would like to learn more about this, give us a call.
 We would love to talk to you.
 Email, firstname.lastname@example.org phone tel:016170620012